KP-100/cryptography-ciphers/README.md

 # Cryptography Ciphers

+## Overview
-This repository contains implementations of classical cryptography ciphers in **C**.
+- This repository contains implementations of classical cryptography ciphers in **C**.
 All ciphers in this repository are a basic implementation focused on learning rather than perfect production grade ciphers.
-Advanced version of them will arrive in near future.
+Upgrades to implemented ciphers will take place when I develop more skills in C. Advanced version of them will arrive in near future.
+- I am also open to any feedback / improvements / and new ideas!

 Currently implemented:
 - [Vigenère Cipher](#vigenère-cipher-in-c)